List on Bids44 →

 Essential Checks

-3. Inspect Ceramic Surface: Carefully examine the glass-ceramic surface for any cracks, deep scratches, or chips.
-Minor surface scuffs are normal, but any structural damage is a red flag.
+5. Inspect the Glass Cooktop Surface: Run your hand across the surface.
+Check for any cracks, deep scratches, or chips.
+Minor surface abrasions are common but cracks are a deal-breaker.

-4. Check Power Cord and Plug: Look for any fraying, cuts, or exposed wires on the power cord.
-The plug pins should be straight and show no signs of burning or discoloration.
+6. Examine the Power Cord and Plug: Look for any cuts, fraying, or exposed wires on the power cord.
+Check the plug pins for burn marks, which indicate overheating or loose connections.

-7. Check Manufacturing Date: Locate the sticker, usually on the underside or back, that states the manufacturing date.
-This gives you the true age of the unit, not just the seller’s purchase date.
+10. Confirm Manufacturing Date: Locate the sticker on the underside or back of the unit.
+Note the manufacturing date, as this indicates the true age of the components, not just the purchase date.

 Insider Checks